EtoileScintillante/maze-solving-cpp/README.md

 1. Pop node from the frontier (LIFO mechanism).
 2. Check if state of node is goal.
 3. If state is goal, loop through all the parent nodes (starting at the parent of the node with the goal state) and add the states of the parents to a vector (this vector basically contains all the states that form the path from A to B).
-4. If state is not goal, add state to a vector (this vector keeps track of already explored states) and add neighbors of node to the frontier (each node can have up to 4 neighbors: up, down, left and right).
+4. If state is not goal, add state to a vector (this vector keeps track of already explored states) and add neighbors of state to the frontier (each state of a node can have up to 4 neighbors: up, down, left and right).
 5. Go back to step 1.

 The program exits the loop when it reaches the goal or when the frontier is empty (in which case there is no path found).